Roger Vaughan (bishop)

-Roger William Bede Vaughan (9 January 1834 – 18 August 1883) was an English Benedictine monk of Downside Abbey and the second Roman Catholic Archbishop of Sydney, Australia from 1877 to 1883.
+Roger William Bede Vaughan O.S.B.
+(9 January 1834 – 18 August 1883) was an English Benedictine monk of Downside Abbey and the second Roman Catholic Archbishop of Sydney, Australia, from 1877 to 1883.

-Biography
+Life and career

 Early life

 Vaughan was born near Ross-on-Wye, Herefordshire, in 1834, one of 14 children.
 His father, lieutenant John Francis Vaughan, belonged to one of the oldest recusant families of Welsh descent in England.
-His mother was Elizabeth Louise Rolls, a convert.
+His mother was Louisa Elizabeth Rolls, a convert to Roman Catholicism.
 His brother was Cardinal Herbert Vaughan.
-All his siblings, save three, entered church ministry.
+Most of his siblings entered church ministry.

 Vaughan was probably afflicted with congenital heart disease.
 At the age of six he was sent to a boarding school in Monmouth for three years, but his health proved to be delicate and for some years he was privately tutored at home.
 At age seven he was sent briefly to a local school, but his mother worried over his health and he was educated at home in a religious atmosphere.
-In September 1851 he was sent to the Benedictine St Gregory's College at Downside, Somerset.
-His mother's death in 1853 prompted serious thoughts of a religious vocation and on 12 September 1853 he took the Benedictine habit and the religious name Bede.
+In September 1851 he was sent to the Benedictine order's St Gregory's College at Downside, Somerset.
+His mother's death in 1853 prompted serious thoughts of a religious vocation and on 12 September 1853 he took the Benedictine habit and the religious name "Bede".

 In 1855, at his father's request and expense, Vaughan was sent to Rome for further study under the guidance of the Italian scholar and reformer Angelo Zelli-Jacobuzzi.
-When Edward VIII visited Rome, the young monk served as his cicerone.
+When the future Edward VII visited Rome, the young monk served as his cicerone.
 He remained there for four years, living at the monastery of St. Paul Outside the Walls.
-He was ordained to the priesthood by Cardinal Patrizi in the basilica of St. John Lateran on 9 April 1859.
+He was ordained to the priesthood by Cardinal Patrizi at the basilica of St John Lateran on 9 April 1859.

 Priesthood

-He returned to Downside in August of the same year and in 1861 was appointed professor of metaphysics and moral philosophy at St. Michael's, Belmont, Herefordshire.
+He returned to Downside in August of the same year and in 1861 was appointed professor of metaphysics and moral philosophy at St Michael's, Belmont, Herefordshire.
 A year later he was elected prior of the diocesan chapter of Newport and Menevia, and superior of Belmont and held these roles for over a decade.

 He contributed to leading reviews and published his most important literary work, his Life of St Thomas of Aquin, in 1872.
-In 1865 he met Archbishop Polding, who several times asked Vaughan to be coadjutor bishop, and in 5 February 1873, Vaughan agreed and was appointed coadjutor of Sydney and titular bishop of Nazianzus.
-Cardinal Henry Manning consecrated Vaughn to the episcopate in March of that same year at Liverpool.
+In 1865 he met Archbishop John Bede Polding, who several times asked Vaughan to be coadjutor bishop, and in 5 February 1873, Vaughan agreed and was appointed coadjutor of Sydney and titular bishop of Nazianzus.
+Cardinal Henry Manning consecrated Vaughan to the episcopate in March that year in Liverpool.